beefyfinance/beefy-blog/content/articles/introducing-our-brand-new-moonbeam-vaults.en.md

 +++
 ![](https://lh5.googleusercontent.com/sKpFQvNkbfYJCuoFHEm4QDw2hyRNizhP1xWYE-j9Mdvi39lf5WtJ3ZXvAFW4oxlfFBp1e0sGgcYKYfdQn0mRO8CmXk_hxYqqSvmDmigfEXX3do_WojXXWoAOv1gnOTnF1t2EcAf5 =602x339)

 If you’re looking for more chains to auto-compound yields on, we’ve got you covered.
 Beefy now supports Moonbeam, giving you another fresh opportunity to stake and earn.
-You may already be familiar with Moonriver which we also began supporting recently.
-Let’s dive into the difference between these two chains, the new vaults on offer, and what this means for the Cowmoonity.
+You may already be familiar with Moonriver, but Moonbeam is a little different.
+Let’s dive into the relationship between these two chains, the new vaults on offer, and what this means for the Cowmoonity.

 ### What is Moonbeam?